shentufoundation/testnet/README.md

 ## Yulei Testnets (**Current Stage**)

-With the launch of Mainnet, CertiK Foundation is managing a pair testnet with the `shentu` mainnet called `yulei`.
+With the launch of Mainnet, Shentu Foundation is managing a pair testnet with the `shentu` mainnet called `yulei`.
 The numbering of the chain-id's will look similar with the mainnet's chain-id: yulei-1 corresponding to shentu-1 and so on.
 When there is a chain-id chancing upgrade on shentu mainnet, a mock run will take place on Yulei beforehand to qualify the upgrade.
-You can join Yulei and request for test tokens on the [CertiK Discord](https://discord.com/invite/Q5a68GCY9Z).
+You can join Yulei and request for test tokens on the [Shentu Discord](https://discord.com/invite/Q5a68GCY9Z).

 # How to Participate

-`Certik Chain` is a project of the [CertiK Foundation](https://certik.foundation/).
+`Shentu Chain` is a project of the [Shentu Foundation](https://shentu.foundation/).

-The [CertiK Chain Explorer](https://explorer.certik.foundation/) is public accessible and can be used to query on various status of the chain on the web.
+The [Shentu Chain Explorer](https://explorer.shentu.foundation/) is public accessible and can be used to query on various status of the chain on the web.

-The [DeepWallet](https://wallet.certik.foundation/) is public accessible and can be used to manage chain accounts, including CTK storage, staking, transfer, and voting, as well as smart contracts deploy and invocation.
+The [DeepWallet](https://wallet.shentu.foundation/) is public accessible and can be used to manage chain accounts, including CTK storage, staking, transfer, and voting, as well as smart contracts deploy and invocation.

 The [Certik Chain User Forum](https://forum.certik.foundation/categories) is a public forum for chain announcements and discussions.